-Wapta Falls is the largest waterfall of the Kicking Horse River and one of the best things to do in Yoho.
+Wapta Falls is the largest waterfall of the Kicking Horse River and one of the best things to do in Yoho National Park.
 It’s 18 meters high and a whopping 107 meters wide, making it one of the most impressive sights in the Canadian Rockies.

 When is the Best Time to Visit Yoho National Park?

 The best time to visit the Canadian Rockies is between June and September, when the weather is favorable and the days are long.
 Most of the locations I mentioned here aren’t easily accessible in the winter, with the exception of Field, Wapta Falls, The Natural Bridge, and Emerald Lake.

 July and August are easily the busiest months in Yoho National Park, but nowhere near as busy as Banff.
 Emerald Lake is likely the only place you’ll notice severe crowding.

 September, is my favorite month in the Canadian Rockies.
 It’s a beautiful time of year, and crowds are much lower than they are peak summer.

 How Long Do You Need in Yoho National Park?

 If you work fast, you can hit most of the sites in a day, with the exceptions of the hikes (Paget Peak, The Iceline, and Lake O Hara).
 The good news is Emerald Lake, The Natural Bridge, Tak Falls, Field, and Spiral Tunnels are all super close to each other.
 The only outlier is Wapta Falls which is about 30 minutes further towards Golden.

 If you want to see all the best things to do in Yoho plus do some hiking, I would recommend three days for the area.
 You can stay nearby in Field, Lake Louise, or Golden to enjoy Yoho!